tupini07/twitter-tools/README.md

 # Twitter Tools

 This project is a small collection of tools that automate certain tasks for Twitter.
-I used it to teach myself the [Go programming language](https://github.com/golang/go) along the way.

 ```
 NAME:
    twitter-tools - Collection of tools to manage a Twitter account
 USAGE:
-   twitter-tools.exe [global options] command [command options] [arguments...]
+   twitter-tools [global options] command [command options] [arguments...]

 VERSION:
-   0.0.3
+   1.0.0

 COMMANDS:
    unfollow-bad-friends, ubf        Unfollows bad friends starting from the oldest friendship
    follow-all-followers, faf        Ensure followers of the current user are being followed
    follow-followers-of-other, ffoo  Follow followers of other(s) users
    do-flow, df                      Performs the flow actions defined in config.yml
    help, h                          Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   --log-output value, -l value  If provided, the path of the file where output will be logged
    --help, -h                    show help (default: false)
    --version, -v                 print the version (default: false)
 ```

 ## Flow